-An International Driving Permit (IDP) is recommended for visitors.
-You must be at least 18 years of age to drive a car in Belgium.
-To use an International Driving Permit (IDP), you must obtain one before you depart Australia and hold a valid Australian driver's licence.
+Get an International Driving Permit (IDP) if you intend to drive in Belgium.
+To use an International Driving Permit (IDP), you must get one before you depart Australia and hold a valid Australian driver's licence.
 This may be required by car rental companies.
 If you register as a resident with a local commune in Belgium, you are required to obtain a Belgian licence.
+You must be at least 18 years of age to drive a car.

 Driving in Belgium (Australian Embassy website)